 Ive been a Ham since 1980 asVK5NOT 1993 as VK5XE then changed to VK5CZ a while ago i forget when.

-I am 62 years old and live and work in the Clare Valley as a Vineyard Manager which means i am a resonable tractor driver, and i don't crash into the treliss or bend machinery very often.
-It is a humble trade being a row cropper and no where near as romantic as it's portrayed by those who may think other wise .
+I am 62 years old and live and work in the Clare Valley as a Vineyard Manager, it is a humble trade being a row cropper and no where near as romantic as it's portrayed by those who may think other wise .
 I am very lucky to love my job and hobby and have two 2m repeaters close by so i can operate Tractor mobile, try calling me on VK5RMN via IRLP node 6865 you may find me in my tractor, I would enjoy your company.

 I enjoy activating and chasing SOTA summits.
-I use a Elecraft KX3 for SOTA activations, my favourite QRP / SOTA antenna is a 66 foot Doublet and ZM2 ATU or the 58 foot endfed .
-My higher power SOTA rig is an FT 857 using a 58 foot end fed wire or 66 foot Doublet tuned with an MFJ 904 travel tuner.
-I fitted a Banana socket on the chasis of the MFJ tuner for plugging in banana plugs for the counter poise wire or plugging in ribbon type feed lines from my doublet .
+I use a Elecraft KX3 for SOTA activations, my current QRP / SOTA antenna is a SOTA beams 3 band link dipole for 40/30/20 m, or the 58 foot endfed tuned with my trusty old MFJ-904 manual tuner.
+My higher power SOTA rig is an FT 857 using a 58 foot end fed wire tuned with the MFJ 904 travel tuner, and i am yet to try the SOTA beams dipole with the ft 857 but i am sure it will be fine.
+I fitted a Banana socket on the chasis of the MFJ tuner for plugging in banana plugs for the counter poise wire or plugging in ribbon type feed lines for my doublet antenna .
 I have experimented with several antennas for SOTA, I am still undecided which antenna is better as I usually manage to make contacts on what ever antenna I take with me.
 But!.
 What they are is what they be.
 A piece of wire.
 Keeping that back pack as light as possible is a great challenge as well when walking up hills, LiFe and LiPo batteries have helped a lot as a good power source thats reasonably light and reliable.

 I enjoy cw mostly but I am able to converse in voice modes and some digital modes like psk 31 as well, but since the loss of real conversations on psk 31 its all a bit boring after a few swaps of "check out my info on qrz.com" may as well forget the radio and just surf qrz.
 IMHO